mindtwo/server-backup/README.md

 1. Clone this repository to a private folder on your server
 2. Make scripts executable: `chmod +x backup.php backup test-cleanup`
-3. Copy `config.example.php` to `config.php`
+3. Copy `config.example.php` to `config.php` and set secure permissions: `chmod 600 config.php`
-4. Edit `config.php` with your backup settings
+4. Edit `config.php` with your backup settings (see Configuration section below)
-5. Create a storage directory: `mkdir -p storage`
-6. Test the cleanup functionality (optional): `./test-cleanup`
-7. Add a cronjob for automatic backups
-8. Run the backup script: `./backup.php`
+5. Run the backup script: `./backup.php`
+6. Set up a cronjob for automatic backups (see Automation section)

 ## Configuration